dwief-usgs/hydrolink/README.rst

-T latest version of hydrolink can be found at https://doi.org/10.5066/P9DGZVXW
+The latest version of hydrolink can be found at https://doi.org/10.5066/P9DGZVXW